U.S. Is Sending 200 Troops to Nigeria As Fresh Development Emerges

 The United States has reportedly deployed 200 troops to Nigeria, with the aim of training the military forces of the West African country in its fight against terrorism, banditry and kidnapping.

-According to the report, the US troops were expected to strengthen the counterterrorism capacity of Nigeria by providing operational support for the West African country.
+The US troops are expected to strengthen the counterterrorism capacity of Nigeria by providing operational support for the West African country.

 The United States has reportedly sent 200 troops to Nigeria to train the Nigerian soldiers in the fight against terrorism.